Pound–Rebka experiment: Mössbauer effect

 In atomic spectroscopy, visible and ultraviolet photons resulting from electronic transitions of outer shell electrons, when emitted by gaseous atoms in an excited state, are readily absorbed by unexcited atoms of the same species.
-A corresponding absorbance of photons emitted by the nuclei of γ-emitters had never been observed because recoil of the nuclei resulted in so much loss of energy by the emitted photons that they no longer matched the absorbance spectra of the target nuclei.
+However, a corresponding absorbance of photons emitted by the nuclei of γ-emitters had never been observed because recoil of the nuclei resulted in so much loss of energy by the emitted photons that they no longer matched the absorbance spectra of the target nuclei.
 In 1958, Rudolf Mössbauer, who was analyzing the 129 keV transition of Iridium-191, discovered that by lowering the temperature of the emitter to 90K, he could achieve resonant absorbance.
 Indeed, the energy resolutions that he achieved were of unheard-of sharpness.
 He had discovered the phenomenon of recoilless γ-emission.

 In 1959, several research groups, most notably Robert Pound and Glen Rebka in Harvard and a team led by John Paul Schiffer in Harwell (England), announced plans to exploit this recently discovered effect to perform terrestrial tests of gravitational redshift.

 In February 1960, Schiffer and his team were the first to announce success in measuring the gravitational redshift, but with a rather high error of ±47%.
 It was to be Pound and Rebka's somewhat later contribution in April 1960, which used a stronger radiation source, longer path length, and several refinements to reduce systematic error, which was to be accepted as having provided a definitive measurement of the redshift.

 Pound and Rebka's experiment

 Sources of error

-After evaluating various γ-emitters for their study, Pound and Rebka chose to use 57Fe because it does not require cryogenic cooling to exhibit recoil-free emission, has a relatively low internal conversion coefficient so that it is relatively free of X-ray emissions that would have been difficult to distinguish from the 14.4 keV transition, and its parent 57Co has a usable half-life of 272 days.
+After evaluating various γ-emitters for their study, Pound and Rebka chose to use 57Fe because it does not require cryogenic cooling to exhibit recoil-free emission, has a relatively low internal conversion coefficient so that it is relatively free of competing X-ray emissions that would have been difficult to distinguish from the 14.4 keV transition, and its parent 57Co has a usable half-life of 272 days.

-In preliminary tests to discover sources of systematic error, Pound and Rebka found that the largest source of error resulted from temperature variations, which they attributed primarily to a second order relativistic Doppler effect due to lattice vibrations.
+Pound and Rebka found that a large source of systematic error resulted from temperature variations, which they attributed primarily to a second order relativistic Doppler effect due to lattice vibrations.
 A mere 1°C difference in temperature between emitter and absorber caused a shift about equal to the predicted effect of gravitational time dilation.

 They also found frequency offsets between the lines of different combinations of source and absorber stemming from the sensitivity of the nuclear transition to an atom's physical and chemical environment.
 They therefore needed to adopt methodology which would allow them to distinguish these offsets from their measurement of gravitational redshift.
 Extreme care was also needed in sample preparation, otherwise inhomogeneities would limit the sharpness of the lines.